jtr13/1201/Syllabus_Spring_2018.md

 Unless otherwise indicated, assignments must be submitted on CourseWorks as a <strong>single pdf file</strong> -- TurboScan or similar phone apps can be used for this purpose.
 </p>
 <p>
-Homework must be submitted by 11:59pm on the due date for full credit.
-Late assignments will only be accepted for the <strong>first 24 hours after the assignment is due, and 4 points will be deducted.
-After this 24 hour period, CourseWorks will no longer accept homework submissions</strong>.
+<strong>Homework must be submitted by 11:59pm on the due date for full credit.
+Late assignments will only be accepted for the first 24 hours after the assignment is due.
+You are entitled to one late assignment, submitted within 24 hours of the due date, without penalty.
+After that, 4 points will be deducted for late assignments.
+After the 24 hour period, CourseWorks will no longer accept homework submissions</strong>.
+No exceptions will be made unless I receive a note from an academic dean detailing unusual circumstances.
 </p>
 <p>
 If you submit more than one assignment, the last one will be counted.